shopware5/SwagAccessory/README.md

 # SwagAccessory

-## Supported versions
+> Working with Shopware version 4.0.7 to 5.1.1
-Shopware version 4.0.7 or higher
+> Higher versions may work either but were not tested.

 ## Description
 This plugin makes it possible for customers to add multiple items to their shopping cart from single item detail page.